microsoft/Power-CAT-Copilot-Studio-Kit/ENABLE-AUTHENTICATION.md

 Now you are ready to start testing your agent with end user authentication enabled!

 To recap what we did here:
--Created app registration specifically for Copilot Studio Kit authentication -Created app registration for Copilot Studio authentication -Linked the applications so that Copilot Studio Kit is able to authenticate to Direct Link via Copilot Studio authentication application
+- Created app registration specifically for Copilot Studio Kit authentication
+- Created app registration for Copilot Studio authentication
+- Linked the applications so that Copilot Studio Kit is able to authenticate to Direct Link via Copilot Studio authentication application
--Enabled authentication in custom agent in Copilot Studio -Created agent configuration in Copilot Studio Kit with end user authentication enabled
+- Enabled authentication in custom agent in Copilot Studio
+- Created agent configuration in Copilot Studio Kit with end user authentication enabled